Correcting misinformation on social media with a large language model: Introduction

-In this article, we propose \oursystem, a scalable approach for \underline{mu}ltimodal mi\underline{s}information corr\underline{e}ction. \oursystem~makes use of an LLM and augments it with the ability to handle images, access timely and credible knowledge on the web, retrieve evidence that refutes or contextualizes the given content that may or may not be misinformation, and generate clear explanations with accurate and trustworthy references. \oursystem~is a nonparametric approach and therefore easily and cheaply updated, especially compared to parametric language models.
+In this article, we propose \oursystem, a scalable approach for \underline{mu}ltimodal mi\underline{s}information corr\underline{e}ction. \oursystem~makes use of an LLM and augments it with the ability to handle images, access timely and credible knowledge on the web, retrieve evidence that refutes or contextualizes the given content that may or may not be misinformation, and generate clear explanations with accurate and trustworthy references. \oursystem~does not need to finetune any AI models and therefore easily and cheaply updated.
 Fact-checking experts comprehensively evaluate \oursystem-generated responses to real social media posts that potentially are misinformation, and compare them to baselines including GPT-4 and high-quality responses based on the collective efforts of laypeople.
 Our assessment measures the overall quality of a response, specifically defined as the explicitness, accuracy, comprehensiveness, and informativeness when it identifies and explains (in)accuracies; the relevance, factuality, fluency, coherence, and toxicity of generated text; and the reachability, relevance, and credibility of references.
-We find that \oursystem~outperforms GPT-4 by 37\% and even high-quality responses from laypeople by 29\% in accurately and promptly responding to potential misinformation.
-Results demonstrate \oursystem's advance no matter whether the potential misinformation content is textual with or without images; fabricates a story, misinterprets or misrepresents facts, lacks context, implies false or oversimplified causation, uses loaded language, presents false or biased data, has improper analogy or equivalence, and adopts other tactics; across a broad range of domains, including politics and international affairs, economy and business, crime and law, social issues and human rights, and health and medicine; leans liberal or conservative; or whether the content has previously fact-checked online or not.
+We find that \oursystem~outperforms GPT-4 by 37\% and even high-quality responses from laypeople by 29\% in accurately and promptly responding to potential misinformation, exhibiting high generalizability.
+A study with 988 participants measuring end-user perceptions further demonstrates \oursystem's superior performance in increasing people's ability to correctly identify misinformation by 9.8\%.